Travel Route: Valdez – Anchorage – Seward

 My experience with the rental RV

 Five hours later, help arrived, a new battery is in place, and I am back on the road.
 While waiting for road assistance, I documented SUP surfers (Stand up paddle boarding).
-In this bay, waves come only twice a day; but once they do, they flow slow and steady for over one mile.
+In this bay, waves come only twice a day; but they flow slow and steady for over one mile once they do.
 I also learned something about the relationship between the Moon and the Tides.

 Driving RV is like driving a bus; I was very anxious about it since it’s my first time.
 It went very well; I drove slowly and was lucky not to have to back-up often.
 I think that for a road trip, RV is a fantastic way to experience.
 It’s very convenient.
 My RV is a 2005 model and had mechanical problems with the generator, refrigerator, and battery.
 If I had to recommend one thing, I would say, look for a newer model.